MartinLwx/cs-courses/README.md

 This is a repo for cs-courses.

 A collection of exercises in many cs-courses I have learned.
-Every course is organized as a git-submodule.
+Every course is organized as a git submodule.
 You may click on the links below, which will bring you to the real repo.

-For a better reading experience, you may check my [website](https://martinlwx.github.io)(Incomplete）.
-I put some solutions in #course tag.

 > ⚠️ WARNING: This repo is only for **self-learning** purpose, please **DON'T PLAGIARIZE MY WORK and CHEAT IN THE CLASS**.